influxdata/docs-v2/content/v2.0/process-data/task-options.md

 ```

 ## concurrency

 The number task of executions that can run concurrently.
 If the concurrency limit is reached, all subsequent executions are queued until
 other running task executions complete.

+This default value for concurrency is currently 11.
+This can also be set via an environment variable called `DEFAULT_CONCURRENCY`.
+If a concurrency is provided in the task options, it will override this default value.

 _**Data type:** Integer_